This post is sponsored by Barton’s Home Improvement. All opinions are my own.

 I’m so excited to finally start sharing home posts on Chic Little Honey!
 Colton and I have been transforming our home room by room to make it the perfect cozy haven to share together.
 I’ll be sharing each room here as we renovate and redecorate room by room.

 Ever since we moved into our house in spring 2018, we’ve been adding to a long to-do list of changes and updates we want to make.
 The changes vary from painting the trim, building a new deck, replacing the front door, digging up the overgrown flowerbeds, and much more.
-We’ve been able to cross off quite a bit off that list in the last year and a half, including renovating the kitchen and painting the entire house, and we’re exited to move on to our next project: remodeling the master bathroom.
+We’ve been able to cross off quite a bit off that list in the last year and a half, including renovating the kitchen and painting the entire house, and we’re excited to move on to our next project: remodeling the master bathroom.

 The master bath as it is currently has a double-sink vanity and a toilet on one wall (the two divided by a privacy wall) and a jetted tub and small standing shower on the other.
 For the first part of our bath remodel, we want to replace the vanity and mirror.